Lara Yates v. Sunshine Coast School District 46

 Aftermath

-The next day, Lara received a letter from the principal banning her from attending her children’s school until at least January 31.
-Due to concerns about bullying and staff behaviour toward her daughter, Lara decided to keep both of her minor children away from the school and contacted the FSUC, of which she is a member, for assistance.
+The next day, the principal informed Lara that she was banned from attending her children’s school for the next two months, at which point the punishment would be reviewed if certain conditions were met.
+Due to concerns about bullying and staff behaviour toward her daughter after the incident, Lara pulled both of her minor children out of school and contacted the FSUC, where she is a member, and was provided a lawyer to assist her.

 FSUC’s Response and Actions